 · Help your child to think about their time management when completing homework, and allow them to have a go themselves, but stop short of doing it for them.
 They need to think about how to complete it when they are finding it hard and try different approaches.
 If they find it too hard but have tried, tell us on the return slip.
 Challenging ourselves and not “giving up” are really important messages to them.
 It’s ok not to succeed first time, but not to give up at the first hurdle.

-With the many changes in the curriculum in the coming year we have produced a map of the subjects and topics which will be covered by each year group during the 2015/16 school year, which you can see below.
+With the many changes there have been in the curriculum we have produced a map of the subjects and topics which will be covered by each year group during the 2018/19 school year, which you can see below.